Why Do Tattoos Fade?

 Your tattoo must heal correctly if it’s going to last.
 How you care for your ink during the first month can determine how long it will go without fading.

 For starters, it’s a bad idea to ignore your tattoo artist’s aftercare recommendations.
-Sure, there are no standardized instructions for aftercare, but you should at least trust the tattoo artist that put the tattoo on you, especially if they have a lot of experience.
+Sure, there are no standardized instructions for aftercare, still, you should at least trust the tattoo artist that put the tattoo on you, especially if they have a lot of experience.

-Ask for clarification if there’s anything you don’t understand, and be sure to use an appropriate healing lotion throughout the aftercare process/
+Ask for clarification if there’s anything you don’t understand, and be sure to use an appropriate healing lotion throughout the aftercare process.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.